2015-06-15

 In 2020 our series of interviews became a translator relay, and we are thrilled to continue our interviews with translators of Norwegian literature into a myriad of languages.

-As a general rule most of the interviews are in Norwegian, a few also available in English.
+Most of the interviews are in Norwegian, with snippets also available in English – see below.

 2024